Maumagnaguagno/HyperTensioN/README.md

 end
 ```

-Having the state and domain as separate variables also means we do not need to propagate them all the time.
+Having the state and domain as separate variables also means there is no need to propagate them.
 This also means you can, at any point, change more than the state.
 This may be usefull to reorder method decompositions in the domain to modify the behavior without touching the methods or set the debug option only after an specific operator is called.
 You will notice that the plan is not a variable, as it is created during the backtracking, which means you can not reorder actions in the planning process using this algorithm, but is possible if you create the plan during decomposition.